-Gratitude is also a way of learning how to be selfless.
-This is reflected by the altruistic mentality that generally dominates those who are appreciative individuals.
+Gratitude is also a way of bringing people together.
+This sense of oneness is reflected by the altruistic mentality that generally dominates those who are appreciative individuals.
 A perfect example of this is John D. Rockefeller.
 Besides having an incredible mustache, he is well known as being the world's first billionaire.
 Pretty cool, right?

 What many are unaware of, though, is that he suffered heavily from insomnia.
 Not only did he suffer from insomnia, he was also losing hair and had digestion issues.
 The source of his issues: being a cynical man.
-In his pursuit of riches, he had left many people in the dust; he was very egocentric.
 He received hate mail, and even had to hire bodyguards to protect him from his enemies.
 As a result, this emotional trauma ended up impacting his health.
 In fact, he suffered so heavily from these ailments that he was told at one point he would most likely only live a year more.